suffolklibraries/sljekyll/_events/lavenham-2020-03-03-radio-drama-club.md

 breadcrumb: y
 ---

-Join us for the first meeting of our radio drama club with Suffolk ArtLink!
+Join us for the first meeting of our radio drama club with Suffolk Artlink!
 Listen to a short radio play, discuss the plot, characters and acting, then enjoy tea and cake.